WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 ```

 > **Note**
 > The use of Namespaces to define the context, state or any other elements of the store is highly recommended to avoid possible collision with other elements with the same name.
-In the following examples we have not use namespaces for the sake of simplicity
+In the following examples we have not used namespaces for the sake of simplicity.

 Directives can also be injected dynamically using the [HTML Tag Processor](https://make.wordpress.org/core/2023/03/07/introducing-the-html-api-in-wordpress-6-2).